denis-trtnr/Motivational-Speech-Service/ReadMe.md

 helm upgrade ollama ollama-helm/ollama --namespace ms --values values.yaml
 ```
-The pod needs a few minutes to come up, because the model is already
+The pod needs a few minutes to come up, because the model is already pulled.

 ### 5. Deploy the Text-to-Speech (TTS) Service